lcx366/STARQUERY/README.md

 ### Divide the Sky into multi-level Equal-Area Sky Regions

 To facilitate blind matching of star maps, STARQUERY divides the celestial sphere into multi-level equal-area sky regions using the HEALPix algorithm in advance.
-The default strategy for dividing the celestial sphere ensures that each tile's size is greater than one-quarter of the FOV and less than or equal to half of the FOV.
-For each level of tiles in the star catalog (from K1 to K11), extract the brightest stars (such as top 5) and integrate them into the K1 level.
-Then, calculate the geometric invariants and store them into a h5-formatted hash file.
+For each level(from K1 to K11), the brightest stars (such as top 5) are extracted and integrated into the K1 level.
+The geometric invariants are then calculated and stored into a h5-formatted hash file.

 <p align="middle">
   <img src="readme_figs/healpix_list.png" width="400" />